cryobry/installjrmc/README.md

 ##### `jriver-x11vnc` versus `jriver-xvnc-mediacenter`
 [jriver-x11vnc](http://www.karlrunge.com/x11vnc/) shares your existing X display via VNC and can be combined with additional services to start Media Center or Media Server.
 Conversely, [jriver-xvnc-mediacenter](https://tigervnc.org/doc/Xvnc.html) creates a new Xvnc display and starts a JRiver Media Center service in the foreground of the new VNC display.
 The requisite firewall rules will also be added to the system firewall to enable remote access.

-**Notes**:
-1. If `jriver-xvnc-mediacenter` finds an existing display it will attempt to increment the display number by 1.
-This should work fine in 99% of cases, but if you have multiple running X servers on your host machine you should use the `--display` option to specify a free display.
+**Note**: If `jriver-xvnc-mediacenter` finds an existing display it will attempt to increment the display number by 1.
+This should work fine in most cases, but if you have multiple running X servers on your host machine you should use the `--display` option to specify a free display.

 ### Firewall Rules